 How to Upgrade From Halogen to LED?

-With the ban on halogen now firmly in place, there are still lots of halogen and incandescent lamps out there wasting energy and draining the earths resources.
+With the ban on halogen now firmly in place from 2016, there are still lots of halogen and incandescent lamps out there wasting energy and draining the earths resources.
 These energy hungry relics from a distant past need to get upgraded to LED.
 LED is 90% more efficient and lasts for 10 times longer.
 There are a 3 main options of upgrading from halogen to LED, choosing the right option for you depends on the type of downlights and halogen lamps you've currently got.

 Option 1 - Retrofit an MR16 LED

 If you're replacing low voltage MR16 50W halogens that have low voltage 12V transformers, the first and obvious option is to replace it with something like an MR16 LED.
 These retrofit lamps should operate from your existing transformers.
 Because these particular LEDs operate on AC (Alternating Current) rather than DC (Direct Current) you don't need to use a special LED driver.
 But this isn't always the case as MR16 LEDs aren't always universally compatible.
 This often results in you having to replace your transformers.
 But...You don't find out that they're not compatible with your transformers until they start flickering or randomly flashing.
 This happens more-so when you're dimming them.
 Then its back to the drawing board which means replacing the old transformer with a new LED compatible one which would be the Varilight YT transformers.

 This involves additional costs, more time and more messing about - which nobody wants.
 Another consideration is that if you do plan to dim them, you're going to need to ensure that the LED, the transformer and the dimmer switch are all compatible with each other.
 The Varilight YT transformers combined with the Varilight V-Pro dimmer switches are compatible, as are the Philips MR16 LEDs.
 A winning combination!
 But you've now spent more on these items than you would with options 2 and 3.